hoangduytran/blender-manual/manual/extensions/getting_started.rst

    :permissions: Add-ons can list which resources they require.
 The available options are
       ["files", "network", "clipboard", "camera", "microphone"].
    :tags: List of tags.
 See the :doc:`list of available tags <tags>`.
+   :wheels: List of relative file-paths Python wheels
+      (see :ref:`Bundle Wheels <extensions-addons-wheels>`).

+      - By convention, always locate the files under ``./wheels/``.
+      - Wheels must be bundled unmodified from Python's package index.
+      - Use forward slashes as path separators.

 .. note::